priyanshu1044/NextJS/auth-nextjs-youtube/README.md

-# NextJS Project
+# NextJS Authentication Project

-This is a NextJS project.
+This is a NextJS Authentication project.

 ## Getting Started